CityHallin/cloud_resume_api_challenge/README.md

 - PowerShell
 - Terraform

+> I purposely left certain information exposed in the Action logs so people can see more details for learning purposes.
+I have already remove or updated all of the Azure resources, IPs, and other pieces of data.

 ## Initial Setup <a name="initialsetup"></a>

 > These initial tasks just need to be run once at the very beginning of the project in order to set up some dependencies in your GitHub Repo.